Unfolding Polycube Trees with Constant Refinement: Abstract

 \section{Abstract}

-We show that every orthotree can be unfolded with a $4 \times 4$ refinement of the grid faces.
-This is the first constant refinement unfolding result for orthotrees that are not required to be well-separated.
+We show that every polycube tree can be unfolded with a $4 \times 4$ refinement of the grid faces.
+This is the first constant refinement unfolding result for polycube trees that are not required to be well-separated.